fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricChaos.md

 PS C:\> Start-ServiceFabricChaos -TimeToRunMinute 60 -MaxConcurrentFaults 3 -MaxClusterStabilizationTimeoutSec 60 -WaitTimeBetweenIterationsSec 30 -WaitTimeBetweenFaultsSec 5 -EnableMoveReplicaFaults -Context $context -ClusterHealthPolicy $clusterHealthPolicy
 ```

-This command starts Chaos in the cluster.
-Roughly every minute, Chaos induces at most 3 concurrent faults.
-Unless you stop Chaos by another method, it stops in about 10 minutes.
-Chaos induces faults that can cause replicas to move.
+This command starts a Chaos run in the cluster.
+In this run, iterations will be spaced at 30 second boundary.
+Within each iteration, chaos induces maximum of three faults.
+These faults will be started at a gap of five seconds.
+This run, unless stopped by another method, will stop in 60 minutes.

 If Chaos was already running, issuing this cmdlet has no effect.

 ## PARAMETERS